St. Paul's College, Macau: History

 In 1579 Valignano made his first visit to Japan.
 Before the Visitor arrived, seventeen of Valignano's personally appointed missionaries wrote to him complaining that language training was totally nonexistent.
 Lacking fluency in the Japanese language, Francis Xavier had limited to reading aloud a Japanese translation of a catechism, however Jesuits established several congregations.
 In 1563 Oda Nobunaga favored Jesuit missionary Luís Fróis, and generally tolerated Christianity.
 It was Valignano's first official act upon arriving in Japan that all new missionaries in the province spend two years in a language course, separating these newcomers by leaps and bounds from the first enthusiastic but stilted efforts of Francis Xavier.

 On 9 June 1580, Ōmura Sumitada ceded jurisdiction over Nagasaki and Mogi to the Society of Jesus.
 On August 25, the armies of Philip II of Spain won the Battle of Alcântara, claiming the throne of Portugal and accomplishing the union of the empires so feared in Macau and Nagasaki, as it threatened the Chinese permission to stay in Macau, and challenged their carefully built trade monopoly as it opened to the Spanish based in the Philippines.
 In 1582, from Japan, Valignano sent an embassy to the Pope and the kings of Europe sponsored by Kirishitan daimyos Sumitada, Ōtomo Sōrin and Arima Harunobu, whom he accompanied via Macau to Goa.

 In 1583, the Portuguese in Macau were permitted to form a Senate and kept sovereignty.
 Macau prospered, and Jesuits engaged in the trade.
 This breach of ecclesiastical practice did not go unnoticed by other European missions in the area, or by those living via inter-Asiatic trade.
 Eventually, the Pope was forced to intervene, and, in 1585, ordered an immediate cessation of all mercantile activities by the Society.
 Valignano made an impassioned appeal to the Pope, as Jesuits needed the funds for their many enterprises.

+Valignano sought to establish a program in Macau for the training of Japanese Jesuits (i.e., a place where they would be safe from the Japanese persecutions of Catholics).
+He first proposed this plan in 1592 at a General Consultation of Missionaries in Nagasaki.